Pink-Crab/Perique-Registerables/docs/Meta_Data.md

 ---
 description: >-
-  Meta Data can be defined and registered as part of Post Type or Taxonomy definitions, but also standalone.
-Stand alone Meta Data can be assigned to existing Post Types or Taxonomies, but also User and Comment.
+  MetaData can be defined and registered as part of Post Type or Taxonomy definitions, but also standalone.
+Stand alone Meta ata can be assigned to existing Post Types or Taxonomies, but also User and Comment.
 ---

 # Meta Data